Nadirah X

-Nadirah X aka Nadz born Nadirah Sabreen Seid, April 19, is a Jamaican rap/hip hop poet.
+Nadirah X, also known as Nadz (born Nadirah Sabreen Seid) is a Jamaican rap/hip hop artist and poet.

 Career

-In 2002, Nadirah (also known as Nadz) won the Irie FM / CME Big Break competition which led to a performance at Island Village where she met Brian Jobson and Dave Stewart from the Eurythmics.
-Stewart immediately invited Nadirah to England.
-Impressed, Stewart signed her to his European-based label.
+In 2002, Nadirah won the Irie FM / CME Big Break competition which led to a performance at Island Village where she met Brian Jobson and Dave Stewart from the Eurythmics.
+Impressed, Stewart signed her to his Europe-based label.
 She began touring Europe as the third member of DUP.
-Featured on the tours were Joanne Shaw Taylor, Candy Dulfer and Jimmy Cliff, with whom Nadz wrote and recorded "Positive Mind" for his album Fantastic Plastic People.
-Later that year Nadz won Best New Female Artist in Jamaica.
+Featured on the tours were Joanne Shaw Taylor, Candy Dulfer and Jimmy Cliff, with whom Nadirah wrote and recorded "Positive Mind" for his album Fantastic Plastic People.
+Later that year Nadirah won Best New Female Artist in Jamaica.

-In 2003, Nadirah was commissioned by Coca-Cola to do a jingle for their Real Campaign in the Caribbean at the same time her track "I Hate This" was a part of the Lara Croft Tomb Raider: The Cradle of Life movie soundtrack.
+In 2003, Nadirah was commissioned by Coca-Cola to do a jingle for their Real Campaign in the Caribbean.
+At the same time, her track "I Hate This" was a part of the Lara Croft Tomb Raider: The Cradle of Life movie soundtrack.
 She also sang on and co-wrote the "Peace One Day" theme song with Dave Stewart, Camar, Mudbone and Jimmy Cliff.

 In 2004, Nadirah appeared on the soundtrack for the film Alfie, singing the title track with Joss Stone and Rolling Stones lead man Mick Jagger.